mosaddiqdev/tempo/RESEARCH.md

 ### 1.1 Background

 Browser new tab pages serve as critical transition points in users' digital workflows, appearing hundreds of times daily during web browsing sessions.
 Despite their frequency of use, most commercial new tab extensions suffer from feature bloat, cognitive overload, and attention fragmentation.
-This research examines the theoretical foundations supporting a minimalist approach to new tab design.
+This research examines the theoretical foundations supporting TEMPO's minimalist approach to new tab design.

 ### 1.2 Research Question

-**Primary Research Question:** What design principles, based on cognitive psychology and HCI research, support the implementation of a minimalist new tab interface consisting only of a digital clock and progressive disclosure bookmark system?
+**Primary Research Question:** What design principles, based on cognitive psychology and HCI research, support TEMPO's implementation of a minimalist new tab interface consisting only of a digital clock and progressive disclosure bookmark system?

 ### 1.3 Methodology